firebolt-db/firebolt-db.github.io/docs/general-reference/decimal-data-type.md

 1. **P1≠P2 or S1≠S2** (casting required)

-    Any operation between two decimals with different precision and/or scale requires explicit casting of the result to the desired precision and scale.
+    Any operation between two decimals with different precision and/or scale requires explicit casting of the input to the desired precision and scale.

     ```sql
-    f(DECIMAL(P1, S1), DECIMAL(P2, S2)) -> CAST(result as DECIMAL(P3, S3))*
+    f(DECIMAL(P1, S1), DECIMAL(P2, S2)) -> ERROR (P1≠P2 or S1≠S2)
     ```
     where P1≠P2 or S1≠S2

 2. **P1=P2 and S1=S2** (casting optional)